chigirrll/Footballclub-Dex-Discord-Bot---Privacy-policy/README.md

 # Footballclub Dex Discord Bot - Privacy policy

-The following document explains what data is collected by FC Dex.
+The following document explains what data is collected by Footballclub Dex.

 ### Glossary